mkou/truck_my_food/README.md

 **Grape Framework**: <br>
 _First use_ -
 REST-like API micro-framework for Ruby.
 [See their GitHub](https://github.com/intridea/grape)<br/>
-I have a read only API, with no authentication so grape is very light and one of the best solution.
+We have a read only API, with no authentication, grape is very light the best solution.
 <br>
 **Elasticsearch**<br>
 _1,5 years_  -

-As the application does not need real time data, I decided to store the fetched data from DataSF to elasticsearch.
+The elasticsearch store is a way to have the same data as the SF data but to access it faster and in a structure that is optimized for the request the application needs.
+Elasticsearch has a known issue of persistence but since this is not the primary store, it perfectly fits our needs.
-In my app, elasticsearch is a store and a cache.
+Here, elasticsearch is a store and a cache.
 The data is updated every night.
-It is a mean to have the same data as the SF data but to access it faster and in a structure that is optimised for the request I want.
-Elasticsearch has a
-No persistence but no primary store
 <br>
 **Ruby Gems**
 - rack: Rack provides a minimal, modular and adaptable interface for developing web applications in Ruby